lukeheath/learn-react/README.md

 The same _should_ be true for components.

-Let's create a new component to illustrate.
+Let's create a new _Local Component_ to illustrate.
+Take note of the location of the file.
+We've placed it inside the _Example_ Container folder.
+That's because we plan to never use this outside of the Example Container and if we get rid of it some day, we want it to go away too.

+> This is personal preference for my own file organization.
+If you don't like it, toss it out! :)

-_src: `/assets/js/commponents/Counter.jsx`_
+_src: `/assets/js/containers/Example/components/Counter.jsx`_
 ```
 import React, { Component } from 'react'